ghobs91/Agora/README.md

 - 🪺 Nested comments thread
 - 📬 Unsent draft recovery
 - 🎠 Boosts Carousel™️
-- ⚡ Shortcuts™️ with view modes like multi-column or tab bar
 - #️⃣ Multi-hashtag timeline

-## Design decisions

-- **Status actions (reply, boost, favourite, bookmark, etc) are hidden by default**.<br>They only appear in individual status page.
-This is to reduce clutter and distraction.
-It may result in lower engagement, but we're not chasing numbers here.
-- **Boost is represented with the rocket icon**.<br>The green double arrow icon (retweet for Twitter) doesn't look right for the term "boost".
-Green rocket looks weird, so I use purple.
-- **Short usernames (`@username`) are displayed in timelines, instead of the full account username (`@username@instance`)**.<br>Despite the [guideline](https://docs.joinmastodon.org/api/guidelines/#username) mentioned that "Decentralization must be transparent to the user", I don't think we should shove it to the face every single time.
-There are also some [screen-reader-related accessibility concerns](https://twitter.com/lifeofablindgrl/status/1595864647554502656) with the full username, though this web app is unfortunately not accessible yet.
-- **No autoplay for video/GIF/whatever in timeline**.<br>The timeline is already a huge mess with lots of people, brands, news and media trying to grab your attention.
-Let's not make it worse.
-(Current exception now would be animated emojis.)
-- **Hash-based URLs**.<br>This web app is not meant to be a full-fledged replacement to Mastodon's existing front-end.
-There's no SEO, database, serverless or any long-running servers.
-I could be wrong one day.

 ## Subtle UI implementations